 The context shows that spiritual Israel is plunged into the Great Tribulation—and plucked out.
 It is going to be “a brand plucked out of the fire.”

 Most of God’s people will be in the Tribulation—and then plucked out—or not plucked out!
-Nobody who survives the Tribulation could fulfill this scripture more than a Laodicean.
+Nobody could fulfill this scripture more than a Laodicean.
 Fifty percent of the Laodiceans will lose their eternal life (Matthew 25:1-10).
 A repentant Laodicean would indeed be a “brand plucked out of the fire.”

 If we put all the pieces together, we can see that Joshua and Zerubbabel represent the last two Church eras!
 Zechariah 3 and 4 are about the Joshua era.
 The Zerubbabel inset is there to emphasize to Joshua where he got off track—how his garments became filthy, spiritually.
 And it’s all to occur just before Christ returns (Zechariah 3:8).
 It has to be the Laodicean era!
 Many people will follow Joshua’s teachings into the Great Tribulation—a Joshua who had filthy garments.
 Other major prophecies of the Bible say virtually the same thing.
 More on that later.